LongNk0702/longnk0702.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I am a final-year student majoring in mechatronics at Vietnam National University, Hanoi (VNU), where I am currently working as a student research at the Intelligent Control and AI Laboratory (ICAIL).
-My research experience includes deep learning-based engineering applications, adaptive control for Delta parallel robots, data-driven methods for CNC machining systems at AIM-HI, CCU, Taiwan, and underwater wireless power transfer for autonomous underwater vehicles at EEE, NTU, Singapore.
-I am currently deepening my research in intelligent control and underwater wireless power transfer for next-generation autonomous robotic systems.
-My research interests include robotics, autonomous systems, advanced control, wireless power transfer, and embodied artificial intelligence.
+I am an aspiring robotics researcher and life-long learner.
+I am currently a final-year student in Automation and Informatics at Vietnam National University, Hanoi (VNU), where I'm working as a research student at Intelligent Control and AI Laboratory (ICAIL), under supervision of Assoc.
+Prof. TUNG Nguyen Nhu and Dr. HAI-Le Xuan.
+I was a visiting researcher at AIM-HI, National Chung Cheng Univeristy, Taiwan from May 2025 to July 2025, supervised by Prof. Her-Terng Yau, and a research fellow of the Global Connect Fellowship (GCF) at School of Electrical and Electronic Engineering, NTU, Singapore from Feb 2026 to Mar 2026, supervised by Asst.
+Prof. Yun Yang.
+My research interests include but are not limited to mechanical design, robotics, control, wireless power transfer, and AI.

-Research goal: To develop intelligent autonomous robotic systems capable of operating reliably in complex real-world environments.
+Research goal: To develop autonomous robotic technologies through intelligent control and wireless energy transfer for long-endurance real-world applications.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.